torbengutermuth/SmartChemist/README.md

     git submodule update

 Now, it is time to start the webserver.
 This can be done in three steps.
-1. Generate the database necessary for the webserver:
+1. Move into the directory and generate the database necessary for the webserver:

+        cd smart_chemist_backend
         python manage.py migrate

 2. Add the SMARTS patterns to the database

         python add_patterns_to_db.py